 SockTAB is a small plastic button with two slender pegs that attach to the weave of your sock.
 With SockTABs you’ll never lose another sock.

-SockTABs are a wearable solution to the missing sock and ultimately a simple discreet and effective product to combat the infamous sock monster Anyone who wears socks and get tired of matching them and searching for socks mates can use our product to identify them It is a simple and effective solution
+A wearable solution to the missing sock is SockTABs effective product to combat the infamous sock monster, and ultimately a simple discreet.
+Anyone who wears socks and get tired of matching them and searching for socks mates can use our product to identify them It is a simple and effective solution

 |$150,000 for 15%||$150,000 for 20%||Lori Greiner and Mark Cuban|